nvidia-riva/tutorials/deploy-gke.md

             cloud.google.com/gke-nodepool: gpu-linux-workers
           ```

-3. If you see that gpu driver plugin is not Enabled by GCP, Then deploy it using below command:
+3. If you see that the GPU driver plugin is not enabled by GCP, then deploy it using the following command:

     ```bash
     kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/master/nvidia-driver-installer/cos/daemonset-preloaded.yaml
     ```

-4. Verify gpu plugin installation with any of the following command:
+4. Verify the GPU plugin installation with either of the following commands:
     ```bash
     kubectl get pod -A | grep nvidia